operator-framework/rukpak/docs/uploading-bundles.md

 The `--bundle-provisioner-class` and `--bundle-deployment-provisioner-class` flags can be used to configure the provisioner classes that are used to unpack and deploy the bundle, respectively.

-## Updating an existing `binary` bundle
+## Updating an existing `upload` bundle

-The `binary` source type also supports pivoting from one `binary` bundle to another.
+The `upload` source type also supports pivoting from one `upload` bundle to another.
 To initiate a pivot, simply run the same `rukpakctl run` command with a bundle directory that contains different content than the existing bundle.
 The `rukpakctl` client will automatically hash the contents of the bundle directory and include that hash as a label in the bundle template to ensure that the template changes,